AntonScheitler/Notes/README.md

 #### File Structure
 - The most interesting folder for you will likely be TUM
 - Inside it, you will find folders organized into semesters and courses
-- Inside each course folder there is a file with the same name
+- Inside each course folder there is a file with the same name as the folder
 - This file functions as a directory for the course with links to relevant pages
 #### Tools
 - While GitHub offers markdown support and pages can thus be viewed directly in the browser, the use of [Obsidian](https://obsidian.md/download) is highly recommended